Carlos Vázquez Úbeda: Biography

 His father, Antonio Zoilo Vázquez was a journalist and politician; the son of General Fernando Vázquez Orcall.
 His first drawing lessons came from his mother, Matilde.
 Later, he attended the Escuela Especial de Pintura in Madrid, where he studied with the landscape painter, Carlos de Haes.
 Thanks to a scholarship from the Provincial Deputation of Ciudad Real, he was able to study in France and Italy; settling in Paris and working with Léon Bonnat.

-In 1892, he received his first official recognition at the National Exhibition of Fine Arts and, the following year, was awarded a medal st the Exposition des Beaux-Arts de Rouen.
+In 1892, he received his first official recognition at the National Exhibition of Fine Arts and, the following year, was awarded a medal at the Exposition des Beaux-Arts de Rouen.
 Beginning in 1895, he exhibited at the Salon.
 In 1896, he accompanied Daniel Urrabieta Vierge on a trip through La Mancha, to create illustrations for Don Quixote, then went to Venice to fulfill several commissions; including portraits of Carlos, Duke of Madrid, and his family, for which he was honored with the title of "court painter".

 By 1898, he had established himself in Barcelona and become associated with the group of artists who gathered at Els Quatre Gats; such as Ramón Casas, Santiago Rusiñol and Pablo Picasso.
 It was then that he began creating poster designs and illustrations for numerous periodicals; notably Blanco y Negro, Pèl & Ploma, La Ilustración Artística and La Esfera.
 In 1901, he married Matilde Garriga Corones, from a prominent Barcelona family, and was presented with a wedding portrait by Joaquín Sorolla.

 He had his first solo exhibition at the Sala Parés in 1903.
-Over the next few years, he had several showings at the Salon and, in 1906, was named a Knight in the Order of Alfonso XII, for his work depicting members of the Mossos d'Esquadra (Catalan police force) arresting a pair of gypsies.
+Over the next few years, he had several showings at the Salon and, in 1906, was named a Knight in the Order of Alfonso XII, for his work depicting members of the Mossos d'Esquadra (Catalan police force) arresting a Romani couple.
 In 1908 his painting, "La Suegra" (The Mother-in-Law), was shown at the Salon and purchased by William Randolph Hearst.
 Two years later, he received a First Class prize at the National Exhibition for "The Wounded Torero".
 Shortly after, his "Honeymoon in the Ansó Valley" was acquired by Archer Milton Huntington, for the Hispanic Society of America.
 He became a member of that society in 1914.